-• Alternatives G and H have similar feasibility timelines that are both longer term with priority scores of -3 and -5, respectively.
-These alternatives have a greater timeline for regional implementation due to a greater number of constraints that include high cost per volume and limits to the current capacity of sanitary sewers and treatment facilities.
+• Alternatives G, WWTP for Potable, and H, WWTP for Recycled have similar feasibility scores and are both on the longer-term end of the scale with priority scores of -3 and -1, respectively.
+These alternatives have a longer timeline for regional implementation due to a greater number of constraints, including high cost per volume and limits to the current capacity of sanitary sewers and treatment facilities.
 Stormwater is generated when sanitary sewers and treatment plants have limited capacity due to infiltration into the sewer lines.
-In addition, incompatibility of stormwater flows to the sewer treatment systems also limit discharge rates to generally 20% of total sewer flows to treatment facilities.
+In addition, incompatibility of stormwater flows to the sewer treatment systems also limit discharge rates to roughly 20% of total sewer flows to treatment facilities.
 These restrictions on the discharge rates from stormwater storage facilities limit the efficiencies of these facilities by limiting the capacity to capture and store multiple storm events.
 This increases the cost per volume.
-This constraint may be overcome by larger regional storage facilities.
+This constraint may be overcome by larger, regional storage facilities.
 However, the availability of large enough public areas for these facilities will limit the overall regional application of these alternatives.
-There is a long-term opportunity for larger scale storage at private sites (Alternative D), but conveyance and treatment capacity would be needed.
+There is a long-term opportunity for larger-scale storage at private sites (Alternative D), but conveyance and treatment capacity would be needed.
 Use of stormwater to supplement sources for recycled water have a slightly higher priority score than potable water use as there are examples of greater support and interest in this alternative from public utilities where the cost per volume is comparable to other sources.
 Currently these costs for stormwater are higher than these other sources.
-These alternatives are also longer term as no agreements have been established between MS4 managers and public utilities for acceptance of stormwater flows.
-These alternatives may move up in priority and feasible timeline as stormwater quality compliance goals and State-level policies for increased use of local water supplies provide regional drivers that "off-set" the higher costs of these alternatives and incentivize inter-agency agreements.
+These alternatives are also longer-term as no agreements have been established between MS4 managers and public utilities for acceptance of stormwater flows.
+These alternatives may move up in priority and feasibility timeline as stormwater quality compliance goals and state-level policies for increased use of local water supplies provide regional drivers that "off-set" the higher costs of these alternatives and incentivize inter-agency agreements.